-4) Set up utilities, TV, telephone and internet services
+4) Set up utilities, TV, telephone, and internet services

-You should set up all utilities, TV, telephone and internet services at least two weeks prior to closing.
+You should set up all utilities, TV, telephone, and internet services at least two weeks prior to closing.
 You should also update all your important documents to your new address.
 To help you with this process I have partnered with MOVE SNAP, a digital moving concierge service.
 The best part is that as my client you have this service for free.

-5) Schedule you pre-closing visit
+5) Schedule your pre-closing visit

 A typical purchase agreement allows for 2 buyer visits prior to closing.
 The first visit is usually to take measurements or show off your new digs to family members and can be done at any time.
 The last visit should be scheduled a few days prior to closing and the purpose is to make sure that the property is in the same condition as it was when you made the offer.